simple-login/docs/content/docs/flask.md

 ## Login endpoint

 When user clicks on **Login with SimpleLogin**, user gets redirected to the SimpleLogin authorization page.
 This is done using the `/login` endpoint.
-The `state` is necessary to defend against [CSFR attack](https://www.shellvoide.com/hacks/cross-site-request-forgery-attack-on-oauth2-protocol/).
+The `state` is necessary to defend against [CSRF attack](https://www.shellvoide.com/hacks/cross-site-request-forgery-attack-on-oauth2-protocol/).

 {{< highlight python "linenos=table,hl_lines=11-13 16" >}}
 import requests_oauthlib, os, flask